kestra-io/docs/content/docs/15.how-to-guides/api.md

 ## Get Information from an Execution

 When we execute a flow with the API, our response includes the Execution ID from that execution.
 This means we can use this to fetch more information about the Execution, especially once it's completed.
-In the previous example, the execution ID generated was `MYkTmLrI36s10iVXHwRbR` so let's use that to get an updated status on the execution:
+In the previous example, the execution ID generated was `MYkTmLrI36s10iVXHwRbR` so let's use that to get an updated status on the execution with the [GET Request](https://kestra.io/docs/api-reference/open-source#get-/api/v1/executions/-executionId-) `/api/v1/executions/{executionId}`:

 ```bash
 curl -X GET http://localhost:8084/api/v1/executions/MYkTmLrI36s10iVXHwRbR